-This interview with SRC Director Shireen Zaman was conducted by The Whitman Institute as part of their funder spotlight series on trust-based philanthropy.
+This interview with RTF Director Shireen Zaman was conducted by The Whitman Institute as part of their funder spotlight series on trust-based philanthropy.
 It has been republished here with their permission.
 You can find the original interview here.

 Share a little about Proteus’ approach to grantmaking—what and how you fund.